2nd Test: India vs Australia Scoreboard - Sport - NZ Herald News

-BANGALORE, India (AP) " Scoreboard at stumps Sunday after the second day of the second cricket test between India and Australia at M. Chinnaswamy Stadium:
+BANGALORE, India (AP) " Scoreboard at the end of India's second innings Tuesday on day four of the second cricket test against Australia at M. Chinnaswamy Stadium:

 Toss: won by India.